 I suspect my child has autism.
 Where can I go for a diagnosis?

-Currently, there is only one place in Bermuda where a family can go to receive a diagnosis of autism or other pervasive developmental disability.
-That place is The Child and Adolescent Services.
-The facility contracts with an overseas physician to come on island at periodic times throughout the year to conduct autism diagnostic assessments.
+Currently, there are two places in Bermuda where a family can go to receive a diagnosis of autism or other pervasive developmental disability.
+They are Child and Adolescent Services and Child Development Programme.

 What type of therapy and services does Tomorrow’s Voices provide?